 Parents often go unseen, though Rangers are seldom seen in the sort of situations that make one wonder "What did Mom say when they got back from fighting the villains?"
 Villains conveniently attack after school but before dinner most of the time.
 However, in the Mystic Force season, the Rangers have been shown to pull the occasional all-nighter at Rootcore, making one wonder how they explained it.
 And then, there was the story in which Vida became a vampire, which took place over the course of several days... did Dad notice his daughter's fangs and aversion to sunlight?
 Exceptions tend to be the times one parent of one Ranger is a main character — and when this happens, count on the other parent to be curiously absent and never referred to.

-Dana and Ryan of Lightspeed Rescue are the chief's daughter and son.
-Mom is actually mentioned once and it sounds like she's dead (old friend of Captain Mitchell said Dana reminded him of her mom, and that she'd be proud if she could see Dana now.) but that one scene is the only mention of her.
+Dana and Ryan of Lightspeed Rescue are Captain Mitchell's daughter and son.
+Mom is actually mentioned for once and it sounds like she's dead (an old friend of Captain Mitchell said Dana reminded him of her mom, and that she'd be proud if she could see Dana now.) but that one scene is the only mention of her.
 (What's funny is, in Rescue Sentai GoGoFive, the Missing Mom of all five Rangers - they were a Sibling Team but there was no Sixth Ranger - turns out to be in a coma near the end, and wakes up.
 Finding out she's alive gives them more Heroic Resolve and they go kick butt.
 Power Rangers, the younger-skewing Never Say "Die" series, has her established as dead, leaves her that way, and Dana and Ryan find more than enough reason to keep fighting in the fact that Queen Bansheera unleashing every demon from the Shadow World upon the mortal realm would be bad.)

 Wes of Time Force has a dad but no mention of a mom ever.